 - Scalability (users can easily get more cloud space by purchasing additional licenses).

 Nevertheless, when talking about SaaS, one should still note that it also has some cons, and the main one is security.
-Many users still find it risky to store sensitive, confidential corporate information in the cloud because of the hazard of cyber-theft and data leakage.
+Many users still find it risky to store sensitive, confidential corporate information in the cloud because of the hazard of cyber theft and data leakage.
+Great for:

 IaaS vs. PaaS vs. SaaS